jainil15/devops_task3_wordpress/README.md

-# TASK 3: Installation of wordpress and DB with php FMV
+# TASK 3: Installation of wordpress and DB with php-fpm